Course Leaders 2018-19

 Justin Young, Eastern Washington University

-Autumn Carper -Autumn has taught math at Shadle Park High School since 2011.
+Autumn Carper – Autumn is a National Board Certified Teacher and has taught math at Shadle Park High School since 2011.
 Besides Shadle, she has taught in a variety of alternative high school settings, as well as a secondary math methods class at Gonzaga University.
 She holds a bachelor’s degree in Philosophy from Western Washington University and a Master of Initial Teaching degree from GU.
-Autumn had an excellent introduction to the Bridge to College project as a teacher and Team Leader in 2015-16, and she is now excited to share from her experience and help the project grow as a Bridge Course Trainer.
-Her favorite part about teaching the course was seeing math-averse students that came into the class realize that they could enjoy it while working hard and gaining confidence in their mathematical abilities.
-In addition to teaching, Autumn especially loves reading and spending time with her family—husband Ross and two young daughters, Caroline and Iris.
+Autumn had an excellent introduction to the Bridge to College project as a teacher and Team Leader in 2015-16, and she is excited to share from her experience and help the project grow as a Bridge Course Trainer.
+Her favorite part about teaching the course is seeing math-averse students come into the class and realize that they can enjoy it while working hard and gaining confidence in their mathematical abilities.
+In addition to teaching, Autumn loves reading and spending time with her family—husband Ross and three young daughters, Caroline, Iris, and Mira.

 Dawn Draus – Dawn is a math instructor and department chair at Lower Columbia College.
 Dawn holds an MS in Mathematics from Northern Arizona University and an MS in Instructional Technology and Learning Sciences fromUtah State University.
 Over the past several years she has partnered with local high schools to increase the number of high school graduates placing directly into college level math.
 She also leads the pre-college math reform efforts at her college and has presented the work nationally and regionally.
 For the first time in her career, she did not teach this summer so that she could spend time training the new puppy Fezzik, a Great Pyrenees and Saint Bernard mix (pictured here).